Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table/5. Group 15 Elements/Compounds.md

 $$

 ##### $N_{2}F_{4}$
-- Structure similar to hyd
+- Structure similar to hydrazine
+- Both gauche and trans conformers are present in liquid and gas phases
+- At temperatures above $298K$, $N_{2}F_{4}$ reversibly dissociates into blue m